python/devguide/patch.rst

 Second, be aware of backwards-compatibility considerations.
-While the core developer who eventually handles your patch will make the final call on whether something is acceptable, having you think about backwards-compatibility early will help prevent having your patch rejected on these grounds.
-Basically just put yourself in the shoes of someone whose code will be broken by a change to pre-existing semantics.
-It is guaranteed that any change made **will** break someone's code, so you need to have a good reason to make a change as you will be forcing someone somewhere to update their code (this obviously does not apply to new semantics).
+While the core developer who eventually handles your patch will make the final call on whether something is acceptable, thinking about backwards-compatibility early will help prevent having your patch rejected on these grounds.
+Put yourself in the shoes of someone whose code will be broken by the change(s) introduced by the patch.
+It is quite likely that any change made will break someone's code, so you need to have a good reason to make a change as you will be forcing someone to update their code.
+(This obviously does not apply to new classes or functions; new arguments should be optional and have default values which maintain the existing behavior.)
+If in doubt, have a look at :PEP:`387` or :ref:`discuss <communication>` the issue with experienced developers.

 Third, make sure you have proper tests to verify your patch works as expected.
 Patches will not be accepted without the proper tests!